ElizabethTheisen/elizabeththeisen.github.io/Diagram.md

 ```
 This flow chart describes the process of how to adopt an animal from the shelter.

-*A* You'll start by looking at pets online
+*A* You'll start by looking for local pet shelters online
 *B* Next, confirm that your housing will allow pets
 *C* You'll also want to make sure you have enough money to adopt the pet and have a budget for them (food, vet, training).
 *D* Make sure they get along with your other pets